kovzol/realgeom/README.md

 * How to enter the caret (^) symbol?
 Use %5e instead, e.g. a%5e2 instead of a^2.
 * How to start the program on a different port than 8765?
 Currently you need to change this manually in the file [Start.java](src/main/java/realgeom/Start.java).
 * Which parameters are accepted?
 See the file [HTTPServer.java](src/main/java/realgeom/HTTPServer.java) for the current options.
 * Which systems are planned to be supported in the future?
-RedLog and QEPCAD.
+Only RedLog for the moment.
 See [Cas.java](src/main/java/realgeom/Cas.java) and [Tool.java](src/main/java/realgeom/Tool.java) for more details.

 ## Credits ##
 **realgeom** internally uses the Java port of the Giac CAS for some